splunk/public-o11y-docs/sp-oncall/spoc-integrations/victorops-bugsnag-integration.rst

 [/ht_toggle]

-Bugsnag’s cross platform error monitoring automatically detects crashes in your applications, letting you ship with confidence.
+Bugsnag's cross platform error monitoring automatically detects crashes in your applications, letting you ship with confidence.

 The following will guide you through the steps needed to send you